mushky/fieldnotes-frontend/README.md

 # Field Notes Frontend

-Foobar is a Python library for dealing with word pluralization.
+Fieldnotes is a mobile friendly note taking application that allows users to organize their notes.

 ## Installation